 Damage caps cover non-pecuniary harms — that is, damages that do not have a direct economic consequence to the plaintiff, such as loss of enjoyment of life, pain and suffering, trauma, paralysis, loss of a limb, disfigurement, grief after losing a family member, and other permanent disabilities.
 While these harms can seriously effect a plaintiff’s quality of life, quantifying them in monetary terms can be a complicated issue.

 Washington state does not place caps on non-economic damages.
 Washington’s state courts have held that these limits on non-economic damages are unconstitutional.

 While damages are normally intended to compensate a victim for his or her loss, punitive damages are intended as punishment for an individual or company.
 Punitive damages are awarded when the behavior of the defendant is considered especially harmful — for instance, if they were warned repeatedly about a safety hazard without acting, or if they released a product knowing that it was likely to be harmful.

 In certain cases, punitive damages can add millions or even tens of millions of dollars to the amount that a plaintiff is awarded.
 When you see a personal injury case in the news involving a judgement of tens of millions of dollars, punitive damages are often involved.

-Because Davis Law Group operates in Washington state, we often speak with injured people who are confused about what their cases are worth and why they see such high damages awarded to similar plaintiffs in other states.
+Because Davis Law Group, P.S., operates in Washington state, we often speak with injured people who are confused about what their cases are worth and why they see such high damages awarded to similar plaintiffs in other states.
 The truth of the matter is that civil injury cases are complex, and the laws that limit these different types of damages differ from state to state.
 Entirely different considerations apply to certain types of cases involving federal laws, like the Jones Act.

 When you speak to a lawyer about your personal injury case, don’t assume that a news story you read about a similar case in a different state means that you stand to collect exactly the same amount for your injuries.